aimazin/Capstone_IBM_Prof_Cert_Data_Science/README.md

 ## Licence

-I authorise to use this code in good will, only :)
+I authorise this code for good will, only :)